atsaloli/cicd/01_10-installing-gitlab-server.md

 #### Community Edition vs Enterprise Edition

-We'll install GitLab EE (Enterprise Edition) which is functionally identical to GitLab CE (Community Edition) unless you install an EE license to enable the additional features.
+We'll install GitLab EE (Enterprise Edition) which is functionally identical to GitLab CE (Community Edition) until you install an EE license to enable the additional features.
 This makes upgrading to EE a breeze.

-We'll use the official package from GitLab (which is updated quite often!)
-GitLab releases a new version on the 22nd of every month, no fail; and sometimes security updates come out in between.
+We'll use the official package from GitLab.
+GitLab releases a new version on the 22nd of every month, no fail (always with new features).
 ---
 ## Setting up your CI/CD infrastructure